markalanboyd/Audulus-DSP/README.md

     end
     ```
 1. Access your inputs and outputs within the for loop like this: `input[i]` and `output[i]`.
-1. The editor contains the built-in [`math` library](https://www.lua.org/manual/5.4/manual.html#6.7) for Lua 5.4.
+1. The editor contains the built-in [`math`](https://www.lua.org/manual/5.4/manual.html#6.7) and [`os.time`](http://www.lua.org/pil/22.1.html) libraries for Lua 5.4.
 Other external libraries must be copied and pasted into the script editor.

 ### Contributing